Surgical Procedures: Lumpectomy

 If you have a post-surgical bandage, remove per your surgeon's instructions (often within 48 hours).
 Once the bandage is removed, you may shower, but do not scrub the incision.
 To dry, carefully pat the incision with a clean towel.
 Avoid lotions, powders or deodorant on or near the incision during the first 1-2 weeks until it is fully closed.

-Most surgeons use dissolvable sutures so you won't see any sutures and they don't need to be removed.
-On the outside, some surgeons apply surgical glue over the incision to give added protection; others use paper tape called "steri-strips" while some use nothing at all.
+Most surgeons use dissolvable sutures inside your body which will go away on their own.
+On the outside, your surgeon may use surgical glue, paper tape called "steri-strips" or nothing at all.
 Both glue and steri-strips can get wet in the shower.